Rape Defense Lawyers in Los Angeles

 - Unable to give consent due to intoxication, mental disorder, or physical disability

-According to California law, giving "consent" is an individual freely and voluntarily affirming to engage in sexual activity with full knowledge of the nature of the act.
+According to California law, giving “consent” is an individual freely and voluntarily affirming to engage in sexual activity with full knowledge of the nature of the act.
 This means consent cannot be assumed just because the involved parties are married or in a committed relationship.
-If the alleged rape occurred between two people married to each other, it is considered to a separate crime called "spousal rape," and carries different penalties and legal proceedings.
+If the alleged rape occurred between two people married to each other, it is considered to be a separate crime called “spousal rape” and carries different penalties and legal proceedings.

 Accusing someone of rape requires little to no evidence to back up a claim.
 As a result, it’s easy to be falsely accused of rape and end up wrongfully prosecuted.
-If you have been accused of rape, you need a robust criminal defense team that can fight on your behalf.
+If you have been accused of rape, you need a robust criminal defense firm that can fight on your behalf.
 In the past, numerous individuals have been wrongly accused of rape due to incompetent police investigations or lack of DNA evidence.
 While we see many headlines about someone winning back his freedom after spending years in prison for a crime he didn’t commit, not everyone is so lucky: the best option is to avoid being convicted in the first place.

-Penalties of Rape in California
+What Are the Penalties of Rape in Los Angeles and California

 Because rape is a felony, individuals convicted of rape may serve time in California state prison.
 While a state prison sentence is usually mandatory, there are a few circumstances in which the judge may sentence a defendant to probation and up to one year in county jail.
 These circumstances include: